CloudinaryPublicNew/img-rodeo/README.md

 ![](https://evangelism-eric.cloudinary.auth0-extend.com/imgrodeo/300x200)

 By default, it randomly selects one out of a pre-defined pallete of 18 colors.
-Can also use a custom color:
+You can also specify a custom color:

 ```
 /300x200?colors=tomato
 ```
 ![](https://evangelism-eric.cloudinary.auth0-extend.com/imgrodeo/300x200?colors=tomato)

-Or a custom palette:
+Or a custom palette, to choose randomly from:

 ```
-/300x200?colors=tomato,bisque,steelblue
+/300x200?colors=tomato,rgb:fab123,steelblue
 ```

 ![](https://evangelism-eric.cloudinary.auth0-extend.com/imgrodeo/300x200?colors=tomato,bisque,steelblue)